Shoplifting Defense Attorneys in New Jersey

 For example, if you put an item into your pocket to free your hands while wrestling with a toddler and forgot about the item, but you were not actually intending to steal the item, then under the law you are not guilty of shoplifting.

-It’s important to remember that the burden is always on the State to prove you are guilty, and that’s why having one of our experienced trial attorneys on your case matters.
-A careful evaluation of the evidence, which often includes video surveillance, police reports, and store loss prevention reports, as well as some specific personal facts about you that show you have no monetary need to steal, can provide a compelling defense, or show a clear deficiency in the State’s case.
+It’s important to remember that the burden is always on the State to prove you are guilty, and that’s why having one of our New Jersey shoplifting defense attorneys on your case matters.
+A careful evaluation of the evidence, which often includes video surveillance, police reports, and store loss prevention reports, as well as some specific personal facts about you that show you have no monetary-need to steal, can provide a compelling defense or show a clear deficiency in the State’s case.

 Store employees are allowed to detain someone for a reasonable amount of time if they are suspected of shoplifting while store security or the police are contacted, but they may not use unreasonable force to detain someone.
 If you have been charged with shoplifting, our attorneys will take the time to evaluate all aspects of your case and work hard to protect your record, and bring it to the most favorable conclusion for you.
 Please call 732-303-7857 for a free consultation.